danielhatton/eights/README.md

 # Example scripts (test cases)

-Six example python scripts that make use of this module are provided, in the directory `EXAMPLES`.
+Twelve example python scripts that make use of this module are provided, in the directory `EXAMPLES`.
 In each case, one can run the example script by opening it in the FreeCAD GUI and pressing the GUI "Execute the macro in the editor" button.
 The expected functionality of the